 People power: The key to staying agile while scaling

-This blog is guest authored by Simon Abrahams, Industry Analyst at Teknowlogy Group
+Guest authored by Simon Abrahams, Industry Analyst at Teknowlogy Group

-Executing innovation is one of the hardest challenges for businesses to get right, especially when that innovation needs to happen at scale.
+Executing digital innovation is one of the hardest challenges for businesses to get right, especially when that innovation needs to happen at scale.
 It’s very easy to commit too many resources into an innovative and off-the-wall project that ends up failing.
 And it’s just as easy to “over-innovate”, resulting in new ideas being applied for the sake of it, instead of because they add business value.

 The importance of being agile

 Across the innovation journey, we discovered that scaling is one of the sharpest turns in the road.
 It regularly threatens to veer innovation projects off-track and this is predominantly due to innovation’s need for agility.